 In June 2013, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2013-08, Financial Services-Investment Companies.
 ASU 2013-08 provides clarifying guidance to determine if an entity qualifies as an investment company.
 ASU 2013-08 also requires an investment company to measure non-controlling interests in other investment companies at fair value.
 The following disclosures will also be required upon adoption of ASU 2013-08: (i) whether an entity is an investment company and is applying the accounting and reporting guidance for investment companies; (ii) information about changes, if any, in an entity's status as an investment company; and (iii) information about financial support provided or contractually required to be provided by an investment company to any of its investees.
-The requirements of ASU 2013-08 are effective for the Fund beginning in the first quarter of 2014.
-We are currently evaluating the impact, if any, that these updates will have on our financial condition or results of operations.
+The requirements of ASU 2013-08 were effective for the Fund beginning in the first quarter of 2014.
+Our adoption of ASU 2013-08 did not effect our financial position or results of operations.